florencemezino/vert_outre_mer/README.md

 * As a traveller, I want to be informed about sustainabile news / actions so that I know if it matches my interest to travel to the destination
 * As a traveller, I want to be able to support local businesses who invest in sustainable practices so that the destination can improve their offer and contribute to sustainable tourism in the destination

+* As a partner I would like to have visibility on my sustainable practices so that I can get more clients As a partner I would like have more information about how to get a « Vert ‘Outre Mer » label so that I can promote my sustainable practices
+* As a partner I would like « Vert l’Outre Mer » to offer to write an article about my activity on their website every semester/trimester so that I can gain visibility and show my progress in terms of sustainable tourism.

 2. Returning Visitors Goals